Intimate Encounters Marriage Group

 There are couples waiting and willing to walk with you through difficulty and to encourage you to go the distance.
-They are marriage mentors.
+Marriage mentors invest in you, to be a sounding board and a safe place for your relationship.

 What is marriage mentoring?

 Marriage mentoring is when a more seasoned married couple links with a less experienced married couple to provide a relational safety net to foster growth toward a godly, thriving marriage.
-The couples agree to meet regularly for a defined period of time; they agree on outcomes, and they mutually invest in one another's development and well-being.
+The couples agree to meet regularly for a defined period of time, generally 3 - 6 months; they agree on outcomes, and they mutually invest in one another's development and well-being.

 Who can be mentored?